Experience in College Counseling:

 I became interested in college counseling while in high school as neither my family nor college counselor knew how to guide me in my college search as a visual artist.
 Because of this, I did not initially consider attending a college of art for college.

 My family was not artistic and did not understand the process of preparing to study visual art in college, let alone how to prepare a portfolio.
-I choose to begin college at Xavier University because of an art scholarship.
-However, studying sculpture there was not the best fit for my needs, so I vastly expanded my college search and transferred to a college of art, Rhode Island School of Design (RISD), where I completed my BFA degree in sculpture
+I choose to begin college at Xavier University because of a Scholastic Art Awards scholarship.
+However, studying sculpture there was not the best fit for my needs, so I expanded my college search and transferred to a college of art, Rhode Island School of Design (RISD), where I completed my BFA degree.

-As director of admissions of Oregon College of Art and Craft (OCAC), I regularly counseled students, parents, and college counselors about the merits of a college of art education and differences between bachelor of art (BA) and bachelor of fine art (BFA) degree programs.
+As director of admissions of Oregon College of Art and Craft (OCAC), I regularly counseled students, parents, and college counselors about the merits of a college of art education and differences between bachelor of arts (BA) and bachelor of fine arts (BFA) degree programs.
 I keep in contact with former colleagues in college admissions offices to stay up to date on admissions requirements.

-I have visited 22 colleges of art in the US and Canada and continue to visit more colleges each year.
+I have visited 26 colleges of art in the US and Canada and visit more colleges each year.
 (See my visit list)

 I have worked in arts advocacy as a board member of the Oregon Art Education Association and received their "Higher Education Art Educator of the Year" award in 2005 for my work.

-I have organized and juried numerous high school art exhibitions, most recently for the Oregon's Portland metro Scholastic Art Awards program in January 2009.
+I have organized and juried numerous high school art exhibitions, most recently for the Portland Oregon's metro Scholastic Art Awards in 2013.

 I belong to the following professional organizations and abide by their ethical standards in the college counseling process: